After we recycle our Christmas trees and stow away our stockings, one decoration always seems to linger: outdoor Christmas lights.

 So, is it OK to keep outdoor lights up year round?
 Keep reading to learn more about what kind of lights, and what type of trees, can safely take on a year’s worth of glow.

 Can You Use Outdoor Tree Lights Year Round?

 You’ll be happy to hear Christmas lights can stick around for the long haul—if you do these three things!

 - Always use Christmas lights made for outdoor use.
 Unlike indoor lights, they’re specifically designed to withstand cold or wet elements.

 - Opt for LED lights instead of incandescent.
 Incandescent lights typically can’t handle extreme weather shifts.
 Too much sun and rain can damage your lights.
-LED lights not only last longer, but they’re energy efficient, which is perfect for yearlong use.
+LED lights not only last longer, but they’re energy-efficient, which is perfect for yearlong use.

 Pretty much, but avoid draping new or young trees!
 Large, established trees have the strength to hold up decorations, but newer trees need some time before they’re ready for the limelight.
 Stop hanging lights if you notice branches bending to the point where they might break.

 Decorating your outdoor trees takes some planning.
 You have to think about the height of your tree, how many lights you need to cover it, which lights to get, how to secure the lights—the list goes on!
 The services of an arborist will be required in some situations to hang lights safely.